nekinci/flowd/README.md

-### BPMN Engine
+### flowd

 -----

-Simple BPMN engine written in Java and Spring Boot.
+``flowd`` is a BPM engine written in Java.
+It is designed to execute BPMN 2.0 (or maybe another notations in the future) processes and provides a simple API for integrating with Java applications.